 - Manage existing data.

 - Share database content by publishing it to ArcGIS Server.
-When shared as a feature service, data can be edited.
+To allow people to edit the data, publish the data as a feature service.

 If you need to extend your database to include such functionality as networks, topologies, attachments, or archiving and you use one of the following database types, you can enable a geodatabase in the database.

-Once you have connected to your database from ArcGIS, you can view spatial data in a map by dragging the table from your database connection to the map.
+Once you connect to your database from ArcGIS, you can view spatial data in a map by dragging the table from your database connection to the map.
 If necessary, define a unique identifier, spatial reference, and geometry type for spatial tables you add to the map.

-When you drag a database feature class onto a map in an ArcGIS client, a query layer is created automatically and is defined to include all columns of supported data types in the table.
-The first row of the table is used to determine the geometry type (point, multipoint, line, or polygon), spatial reference, and dimensionality (that is, 2D or 3D).
+When you drag a spatial table (feature class) from most supported databases onto a map, ArcGIS creates a query layer.
+The query layer definition includes all columns of supported data types.
+ArcGIS uses the first row of the table to determine the geometry type (point, multipoint, line, or polygon), spatial reference, and dimensionality (that is, 2D or 3D).
 If you don't want to use those properties—for example, if you want to display the three-dimensional records in the table, but the first record is two dimensional—you can alter the query layer definition.

 Supported data types

 To use data with ArcGIS, the data types in your database table must map to those supported by ArcGIS.
 If your table contains data types that ArcGIS does not support, ArcGIS does not display the unsupported columns.
 When you move tables between databases or between databases and geodatabases using ArcGIS, unsupported data types are not included in the destination database.
 See DBMS data types supported in ArcGIS for a list of supported data types per database management system.

 Many geoprocessing tools can be used to analyze data in a database.
 Just be aware that if the tool adds records to an existing table, the table must contain a unique identifier that is maintained by the database.